Create a new version of an image recipe

 Note

 Build and test component lists display available components based on the component owner type.
-To add or update components for your recipe, select the owner type for the component you're looking for.
-For example, if you want to add a component that's associated with a base image that you subscribed to in Amazon Web Services Marketplace, select Third party managed from the owner type list, next to the search bar.
+To add a component, choose Add build components, and select the ownership filter that applies.
+For example, to add a build component that's associated with an Amazon Web Services Marketplace product, select

 If an input parameter is required, but doesn't have a default value defined in the component, you must provide a value.
 Image Builder won't create the recipe version if there are any required parameters that are missing and don't have a default value defined.